colelawrence/decipad/apps/docs/docs/share/3-publish.md

 ## Hide Blocks from Readers

 When you publish your notebook, you can choose to hide specific blocks from readers.
-This allows you to control the visibility of certain content.
+This will hide the block for collaborators with the "Reader" role, the pulished view, and when the document is embedded.

 <AutoplayLoopVideo src="https://decipad-docs.s3.eu-west-2.amazonaws.com/videos/hidereader.mov" playbackSpeed={2} />